MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- FileName (String) - Name of the audio file to upload.
+- FileName (string) - Name of the audio file to upload.
 This command accepts all audio format types, however Misty currently cannot play OGG files.
-- DataAsByteArrayString (String) - The audio data, passed as a String containing a byte array.
+- DataAsByteArrayString (string) - The audio data, passed as a String containing a byte array.
-- ImmediatelyApply (Boolean) - True or False.
+- ImmediatelyApply (boolean) - True or False.
 Specifies whether Misty immediately plays the uploaded audio file.
-- OverwriteExisting (Boolean) - True or False.
+- OverwriteExisting (boolean) - True or False.
 Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.

 Return Values
-Result (Array) - Returns an array of information about the audio file, with the following fields:
+* Result (array) - Returns an array of information about the audio file, with the following fields:
-* Name (String) - The name of the file that was saved.
+   * Name (string) - The name of the file that was saved.
-* Location (String) - The full path of the location of where the file is located on the robot's file system.
+   * Location (string) - The full path of the location of where the file is located on the robot's file system.

 ## Locomotion